We’ve previously learned how to migrate from Lightroom Classic to the cloud-based Lightroom ecosystem. But what if you need to go the other way?

 - Method one (syncing) retains the albums and flags but loses keywords, people tags and location text fields (not GPS co-ordinates)

-- Method two (export) loses albums and flags but keeps the keywords… and you could create keywords to recreate the albums and flags after transfer.
+- Method two (export) loses albums but keeps the keywords and flags… and you could create keywords to recreate the albums transfer.

 Let’s run through both options… for either method, you’ll need to install Lightroom Classic first.
 What if your current subscription doesn’t include Lightroom Classic?
 You can download a 7 day trial, or contact Adobe Customer Services to switch your subscription over to the Photography Plan immediately.